ricventu/dev-in-docker/README.md

 }
 ```

-then exec php commands with `didphp`
+Now you can run php commands with `didphp`

 ```
 didphp -v